 Cloudflare’s DNS is available to everyone.
 Setting it up takes just a few minutes, and you can add security and performance features at no extra cost.

-DNS changes propagate orders of magnitude faster than public DNS since we can avoid waiting for public TTLs to expire.
+DNS changes propagate orders of magnitude faster since we can avoid waiting for DNS TTLs to expire.
 This means migrating web hosts or switching over to a disaster recovery server happens almost instantaneously.

 Customers on the Business plan receive a 100% uptime SLA.
 Enterprise customers get 2500% uptime SLA.

 We make DNS easy.
 All your domains can be managed through our user-friendly interface or via an API, regardless of where your Internet properties are hosted.
 We don’t set query limits and can support millions of records in a single domain.

 Cloudflare’s global Anycast network powers our DNS and other services, serving 86 billion DNS queries per day, and growing.
 More than 6 million websites, including major ecommerce websites, government agencies and enterprises, use Cloudflare DNS service to make sure their website is online and always available to anyone in the world.